-The duration of copyright in Canada is 50 years after the death of the author.
-There are several exceptions to this general rule of duration in Canadian copyright law.
-Some of these exceptions are set out below.
+The duration of copyright in Canada is 70 years after the death of the author.
+There are several exceptions to this general rule of duration in Canadian copyright law, some of which are set out below.

 The Duration of Copyright in Canada